 - Rattlesnake River

-I also wanted to make sure we followed a specific route on our Pirate Adventure Day quest, so “shark-infested waters” blocked one way and “sea monsters” blocked the other.
-There was soo much on this map, we didn’t get to hit all the landmarks, but maybe next time.
-And it was still way too much fun to draw it all out.
+I wanted to make sure we followed a specific route on our Pirate Treasure Hunt, so “shark-infested waters” blocked one way and “sea monsters” blocked another.
+There was soo much on this map, we didn’t get to see them all on our treasure hunt, but it was fun for the kids to pretend with later.